Dog on rock overlooking Los Angeles

 Get here EARLY (in the morning or a few hours before sunset) or get ready to wait for limited parking to open up.
 There are a few trails here, all of which are both dog and kid friendly.
 With some of the most beautiful views of Santa Monica (and Catalina on a clear day), Tuna Canyon is one of those hidden gem trails in Los Angeles you’ll easily become obsessed with.
 It’s not very shaded, so make sure to stay hydrated and bring hats!

-Trebek Open Space
+Dog hiking at Trebek Open Space

 8. Trebek Open Space